Edge of Heaven

-Edge of Heaven is a British sitcom centred on a 1980s-themed guest house in Margate.
+Edge of Heaven is a British sitcom is about a 1980s-themed guest house in Margate.
 The show is produced by Hartswood Films for ITV and began airing on 21 February 2014 for six episodes.
 In March and April it was repeated on Thursday nights.

 On 5 May 2014 it was confirmed that, due to disappointing ratings, ITV would not be commissioning a second series of the sitcom.
 Talking to local media, executive producer Beryl Vertue said: "We had a very tough programming slot and were up against popular shows such as Sport’s Relief on the BBC.
 We had such a great time making the show and the sad thing is everyone at ITV loved it but unfortunately the ratings meant we couldn’t continue for a second series."

-Overview
+Plot

 The show is centred on Edge of Heaven, a 1980s-themed bed and breakfast in Margate.
 Alfie is jilted at the altar by his fiancée Carly.
 His family and friends try to help Alfie deal with the aftermath and emotions.